OmnifactoryGitHub/Publish-Fanuc-Data/README.md

 # Publish-Fanuc-Data
-Publishing robot data collected from Fanuc.py
+Publishing robot data collected using Fanuc.py to an MQTT broker